pirtleshell/live-server-https/README.md

 ## Usage with `live-server`

-If using `live-server`s CLI, I'd suggest installing it globally:
+[`live-server`](https://github.com/tapio/live-server) expects a path to the module.
+So if you want to use the same instance everywhere, I'd suggest installing it globally:

 ```sh
 npm install --global live-server-https